cloudoperators/greenhouse/dev-env/localenv/README.md

 You can use `greenhousectl` either by downloading the latest binary from [here](https://github.com/cloudoperators/greenhouse/releases)

-Or you can build it from source by running the following command: `make build-cli`
+Or you can build it from source by running the following command: `build-greenhousectl`

 > [!NOTE]
 > The CLI binary will be available in the `bin` folder